The best places

 Offering a great assortment of plate lunches, sandwiches, and salad bar, Kuau Store supports Maui entrepreneurs by selling a huge selection of locally made food products, perfect for snacking on during your upcoming Hana adventure.
 Located one mile east of Paia Town, visit Kuau Store for morning coffee, afternoon lunch, or to-go picnic lunches, perfect for enjoying later on by a waterfall or after a surf session at nearby Ho’okipa Beach Park.

 Located at the Old Lahaina Center, look for the hungry hordes of happy folks lined up outside from 8:00 am until noon.
 The atmosphere is kind of a small town café going Hawaiian.
 Open for breakfast and lunch, the menu is varied and definitely, value priced.
 For breakfast, they have a full page of American style egg dishes, local food choices, eggs benedicts, loco mocos, griddle cakes, and waffles.
-Their eggs benedicts are amazing!
-Daily Specials are always varied and well worth taking a look at before you order.
-The servers are upbeat and full of fun.
-You’ll love this Maui local food spot.

 This newly opened Maui hidden gem is located on the bottom level of the Wharf Cinema Center across from Lahaina’s Banyan Tree.